 - What types of products do you sell?

-- What channels do you sell on?
+- How many channels are you managing?
 Do you plan on adding more?

 - What other systems must you integrate with it?

 - What is your fulfillment process?
 Do you have a warehouse?